TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-15-cool-features-of-swiss-knife.md

 ### 8. Finalize classes

-Regardless personal preference, the classes marked as `final` enable more PHPStan and Rector rules.
+Regardless of personal preference, the classes marked as `final` enable more PHPStan and Rector rules.
 E.g. Rector can safely add return type declarations in `final` classes.
-It will skip the class otherwise as it could create a bug in one of child classes.
+Otherwise, it will skip the class, as it could create a bug in one of the child classes.

 <br>